 You can host a single for $29/month, or up to 10 sites for $99/month.
-That might sound expensive, but when you factor in things like free malware scanning, an integrated backup service, and top-notch support, it’s a small price to pay for piece of mind.
+That might sound expensive, but when you factor in things like free malware scanning, an integrated backup service, and top-notch support, it’s a small price to pay for peace of mind.
 Oh, and you’ll get a two-month discount if you pre-pay a year in advance.

 DreamHost from $11/month

 DreamHost is another hosting company I’ve used for a very long time (over a decade!).
 If you’re looking for the lowest price available, try a DreamHost shared plan.
 You’ll pay $11 per month (less if you pre-pay a year in advance).
-The shared hosting accounts intended for very low traffic sites.
+The shared hosting accounts are intended for very low traffic sites.
 While the shared plan works with WordPress, they’re not optimized for WordPress.
-That might actually be a good thing if you need to host some other application besides WordPress.
+That might actually be a good thing if you need to host some other applications besides WordPress.

 But since you’re looking for a web host for your WordPress site, I recommend DreamPress.
 That’s DreamHost’s WordPress optimized hosting service.
 It’s closer (but not identical) to what WP Engine has to offer and starts at $20/month for a single website.

 Besides web hosting, there’s a whole ecosystem of commercial products and services designed to extend WordPress.
-From plugins to themes, to third party services there are plenty of things you might spend some cash on to improve your website.
+From plugins to themes to third party services, there are plenty of things you might spend some cash on to improve your website.